-If you are assigned to Bulgaria for up to 90 days in a 12-month period to perform certain tasks related to imported equipment, the local company where you will work should only register you with the Employment Agency prior to your arrival in Bulgaria.
+If you are assigned to Bulgaria for up to 3 months in a 12-months period to perform certain tasks, under a service agreement concluded between the local company and your employer, the local company where you will work should only register you with the Employment Agency prior to your arrival in Bulgaria.
 A work permit is not required.